QueenieCplusplus/QuickGoThru/README.md

 2020.11/8 (1 day)

 do a cloud storage notification using Go app.
-(Alternative to GKE, to run container easily.)
+(Alternative to GKE, to deploy container easily.)

 # IAM